 “Nirai” is a short story about a young man lost at sea and the unusual thing that happens to him.
 This is another story that wasn’t quite as strong to me as most of the others in this volume.
 There was just nothing in it to truly hook me into the story and keep me interested.
 Fortunately, it’s a quick read.

 In “Master and I,” a broke guy on New Year’s Eve appears to have something unexpected happen: his rice bowl starts talking to him and granting him wishes.
 The guy appears to finally have everything he’s ever wanted in his life, until something happens to destroy everything he’s gained from this rice bowl.
 Even though this was a kind of cliché tale about someone who gets unexpected good fortune and then loses it all, it was still an enjoyable story to read.

 “A Maiden’s Prayer” features a girl who ends up alone and seems to only have sorrow and hard times.
 But one day, something happens to her that completely changes her life.
 This was a rather short story, but it was still an interesting read.
 Also, the art style in this story is much closer to the look of “A Warrior Born of the Red Earth” than to anything else in this volume,

-Viz Media went to a lot of care with this release, and it’s evident through the various things that were included in this release that aren’t included in regular manga releases, such as the glossy pages, the section with color, and the fold-out poster.
-I commend Viz for taking the time and effort to add these touches to this release.
+VIZ Media went to a lot of care with this release, and it’s evident through the various elements that were included in this release that aren’t included in regular manga releases, such as the glossy pages, the section with color, and the fold-out poster.
+I commend VIZ for taking the time and effort to add these touches to this release.